AP source: Mets, Eppler near 4-year GM deal

 Alderson joked at the GM meetings that he’d interviewed so many candidates for the Mets job that “probably half the people are going to be here today.”

-Late-night talk show host Jimmy Kimmel also found humor in the situation, tweeting that ”after much thought, I have decided to withdraw my name from consideration as GM of the (at)Mets.”
+Late-night talk show host Jimmy Kimmel also found humor in the situation, tweeting that “after much thought, I have decided to withdraw my name from consideration as GM of the @Mets.”

 AP Sports Writers Greg Beacham and Jake Seiner contributed to this report.